 According to my

-post it note editorial calendar that I created last week, today's post is supposed to be about Chicken Pad Thai, however, canceled babysitters, sick children, and obscure ingredients intervened.
+post it note editorial calendar that I created last week, today's post is supposed to be about Chicken Pad Thai.
+Buuuuuut canceled babysitters, sick children, and obscure ingredients intervened.

-So what do you do when a canceled babysitter and an unscheduled doctor's appointment leave you scouring the city for tamarind paste with 2 hungry and sick kiddos in tow?
-YOU GO HOME…ditch your fancy dinner plans, and make Whole Food Hot Wings.
-Trust me, nobody is going to be complaining!
+So what do you do when a cancelled babysitter and an unscheduled doctor's appointment leave you scouring the city for tamarind paste with 2 hungry and sick kiddos in tow?
+YOU GO HOME.
+You ditch your fancy dinner plans and make Whole Food Hot Wings instead.

 Time Saving Tips and Tricks:

 Prep: I like to make a double batch of the sauce and keep the extra in the refrigerator in a sealed jar.
 It will keep for up to a week.

 Make Ahead: I personally think that chicken wings taste best when they are fresh from the oven, but Joe loves having extras sitting around in the fridge.
 Just pop them into the oven at 350 until warmed through.
 I like to add a little extra sauce over the top to keep them from drying out.

 Freezer: This is the best part!
 You can freeze these wings so that you have them on hand in case of an impromptu get together or late night craving!
 Cook according to the recipe directions.
 Allow chicken to cool.
 Arrange cooked chicken is a single layer on a bake sheet.
 Place in freezer for 2-3 hours, or until frozen through.
 Place frozen chicken wings into a labeled and sealed bag.
 When you are ready to eat, heat in 400 degree oven until chicken is warmed through and then toss in fresh made sauce.Print

 FOR THE WINGS: